7digital/i-spy/README.md

 other frameworks.
 Doesn't force you into the stub / mock / fake choice like sinon.js.

-Wrapped in the UMD node adaptor for use from requirejs or nodejs.

 Installation (nodejs)
 ---------------------
 This module is currently under development you should install it with a git